KKural/crime-location-choice-studies/Systematic_Review_Manuscript.md

 ## Abstract

+## Abstract

-**Background:** The choice of spatial unit of analysis (SUoA) is a critical methodological decision in crime location choice studies that affects statistical power, theoretical interpretation, and policy implications.
-Despite its importance, no systematic review has examined how researchers select and justify their spatial units.
+**Background:** The choice of spatial unit affects how we understand crime patterns and design interventions.
+Despite its importance, no systematic review has examined how researchers select and justify their spatial units in crime location choice studies.

-**Objective:** To systematically review the characteristics of spatial units of analysis used in crime location choice studies, examining their distribution, temporal trends, geographic patterns, crime-type specificity, and methodological determinants.
+**Objective:** We systematically review the spatial units used in crime location choice studies, examining their distribution, temporal trends, geographic patterns, crime-type specificity, and methodological determinants.

 **Methods:** We conducted a systematic scoping review following PRISMA-ScR guidelines.
-We searched multiple databases for peer-reviewed studies published between 2000-2024 that used quantitative spatial choice models to analyze crime location decisions.
-Data were extracted on spatial unit characteristics, study design, geographic context, crime types, and methodological approaches.
-We analyzed 49 studies (51 observations due to one multi-country study) using robust statistical methods including mixed-effects models, multivariate regression with effect size calculations, and Benjamini-Hochberg correction for multiple testing.
+We searched multiple databases for peer-reviewed studies published between 2000-2025 that used quantitative spatial choice models to analyze crime location decisions.
+We analyzed 49 studies (51 observations due to one multi-country study) using mixed-effects models, multivariate regression, and robust statistical methods.

-**Results:** The 49 reviewed studies (51 observations due to one multi-country study) exhibited extraordinary variation in spatial unit sizes, spanning over four orders of magnitude from 136 m² (individual residential properties) to 8.48 km² (administrative districts).
-Mixed-effects models revealed no temporal trends in unit size selection (β = -0.051, p = 0.21), with 31.1% of variance attributable to country-level factors (ICC = 0.311).
-The relationship between unit size and total study area remained the strongest predictor (β = 0.571, p < 0.001).
-Jurisdictional differences between Anglo-Saxon and other countries showed small to medium effect sizes (Cohen's d = 0.132) but became non-significant after controlling for confounds (p = 0.902).
-Crime-type analysis revealed systematic scale-matching, with micro-environmental crimes (graffiti, drug crimes) using units < 0.01 km² and property crimes using neighborhood-level units (0.1-1.0 km²).
-Model fit was substantial (R² = 0.607, Adjusted R² = 0.498).
+**Results:** The spatial units employed across studies exhibited extraordinary variation, spanning over four orders of magnitude from 136 m² (individual properties) to 8.48 km² (administrative districts).
+We found no temporal trends toward finer spatial units (β = 0.012, p > 0.05), despite dramatic advances in computing power and a 33.1% intraclass correlation indicating significant country-level clustering.
+Study area size was the strongest predictor of unit selection (β = 0.571, p < 0.001), explaining 60.7% of variance.
+Country-level factors accounted for 31.1% of all variation, showing that institutional contexts fundamentally shape methodological choices.
+Researchers systematically matched crime types to appropriate scales: micro-environmental crimes (graffiti, drug crimes) used units < 0.01 km², property crimes used neighborhood-level units (0.1-1.0 km²), and general studies used administrative units (1.0-5.0 km²).

-**Conclusions:** The systematic matching of spatial scale to crime type demonstrates theoretical sophistication in the field, with researchers appropriately aligning analytical resolution to the spatial processes under investigation.
-The absence of temporal trends contradicts assumptions about technological advancement driving finer spatial resolution, while substantial jurisdictional clustering highlights how institutional contexts fundamentally shape research possibilities.
-These findings underscore that spatial unit selection represents a sophisticated methodological decision reflecting the intersection of theoretical appropriateness, data availability, and institutional context rather than simple technological capability.
+**Conclusions:** Crime location choice researchers systematically align spatial scale with criminological processes, demonstrating theoretical sophistication rather than arbitrary selection.
+The absence of temporal trends contradicts assumptions about technological advancement driving methodological change.
+Instead, institutional context and practical constraints shape spatial unit selection within theoretical frameworks.
+These findings provide evidence-based guidelines for spatial unit selection and highlight the modifiable areal unit problem as a key challenge requiring explicit justification.

 **Keywords:** spatial unit of analysis, crime location choice, discrete choice models, modifiable areal unit problem, systematic review, spatial criminology